When was SPAT born?

 Can I teach others about SPAT?

 Yes, certainly, and let us know what you did with it and how it went.
-Either contact me (EML17@pitt.edu) or post on the message board so everyone can read.
+Just send me and email (EML17@pitt.edu).

 I want to teach SPAT.
 Is there help available?

-Always, review the message board and the web site to gain information and plan way ahead and have your materials available early.
+Always.
+Review the web site to gain information and plan way ahead to have your materials available early.
 Practicing a presentation always makes it better and easier.